 If you’ve opened this article then Ill assume that you’re either in a similar scenario wondering if this is just clickbait?
 Or thinking that this is not possible.
 I want to say it is.
 Its extraordinarily difficult let me tell you.
 But oh so satisfying.
 Read on.

-In December 2015 I launched Parserr, an email parser which allows you to turn incoming emails into useful data to use in various other 3rd party systems.
-You can use to extract anything trapped in email such as website enquiries, inbound lead emails or even food orders.
-Once extracted, we make it super easy to transfer that data into a multitude of 3rd party systems including Excel, Google sheets, CRM’s and more.
+In December 2015 I launched Parserr, an email parsing tool which allows you to turn incoming emails into useful data to use in various other 3rd party systems.
+You can use Parserr to automate the extraction any type of data trapped in emails, such as: website enquiries, inbound lead emails or even food orders.
+Once the email data has been extracted, Parserr makes it super easy to transfer that data into a multitude of 3rd party systems including Excel, Google Sheets, Salesforce, Sharepoint, Hubspot, and more.

 Parserr has a MRR (Monthly recurring revenue) at the early 5 figure mark.